-- 15. Pending deployment of funds in securities in terms of investment objectives of the Scheme, the Mutual Fund can invest the funds of the scheme in short term deposits of scheduled commercial banks in line with Para 4.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024, as may be amended from time to time.
+- 19. Pending deployment of funds in securities in terms of investment objectives of the Scheme, the Mutual Fund can invest the funds of the scheme in short term deposits of scheduled commercial banks in line with Para 4.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024, as may be amended from time to time.
 The Scheme shall abide by the following guidelines for parking of funds in short term deposits: - "Short Term" for such parking of funds by mutual funds shall be treated as a period not exceeding 91 days. - Such short term deposits shall be held in the name of the scheme. - The scheme shall not park more than 15% of the net assets in Short term deposit(s) of all the scheduled commercial banks put together.
 However, such limit may be raised to 20% with prior approval of the Trustees. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the mutual fund in short term deposits. - The scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank, which has invested in the Scheme.
-The bank in which the scheme has short-term deposit shall not be permitted to invest in the said scheme until the scheme has short-term deposit with such bank. - AMC shall not charge any investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The aforesaid limits are not applicable to term deposits placed as margins for trading in cash and derivatives market.
+The bank in which the scheme has short-term deposit shall not be permitted to invest in the said scheme until the scheme has short-term deposit with such bank. - AMC shall not charge any investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks.

+The aforesaid limits are not applicable to term deposits placed as margins for trading in cash and derivatives market.

-16. Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:
+20. Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:

-- In accordance with SEBI circular No. SEBI/HO/IMD/DF2/CIR/P/2019/104 dated October 1, 2019, Investment of the scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the Group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a) Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade.; and - b) Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade. - For this purpose, a group means a Group as defined under regulation 2 (mm) of SEBI (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates. - These investment limits mentioned above shall not be applicable on investments in securitized debt instruments, as defined in SEBI (Public Offer and Listing of Securitized Debt Instruments) Regulations 2008. - Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares.
+- In accordance with SEBI circular No. SEBI/HO/IMD/DF2/CIR/P/2019/104 dated October 1, 2019, Investment of the scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the Group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a) Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade.; and - b) Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.

+For this purpose, a group means a Group as defined under regulation 2 (mm) of SEBI

+- (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates. - These investment limits mentioned above shall not be applicable on investments in securitized debt instruments, as defined in SEBI (Public Offer and Listing of Securitized Debt Instruments) Regulations 2008. - Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares.

 AMC may ensure that the investment in debt instruments having credit enhancements are sufficiently covered to address the market volatility and reduce the inefficiencies of invoking of the pledge or cover, whenever required, without impacting the interest of the investors.
-In case of fall in the value of the cover below the specified limit, AMC shall initiate necessary steps to ensure protection of the interest of the investors. - 17.
-The scheme shall participate in Repo in corporate debt securities in accordance with As per Para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and such other directions issued by RBI and SEBI from time to time.
-The Gross exposure of the scheme to repo transactions in corporate debt securities shall not be more than 10% of the net asset of the scheme.
+In case of fall in the value of the cover below the specified limit, AMC shall initiate necessary steps to ensure protection of the interest of the investors.

+21. Real Estate Investment Trusts (REITs) and Infrastructure Investment Trusts (InvITs)

+The Scheme may invest in the units of REITs and InvITs subject to SEBI prescribed limits from time to time.
+Currently following limits are prescribed by SEBI: